b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

 Rationale: The personal log is useful as data for self-reflexivity and data mining and for coding this repository.

+## Monday, October 27, 2025 ##

+I woke up refreshed just before Vedic Awaken but didn't foolishly didn't get up.
+I was so beautifully comfortable, so went in and out of sleep in waves for quite some time in various states of contemplative Swapna Darshan.
+I am still in bed and it is late morning and I am the very model of a loungey layabout, but I am being gentle and mollycoddling for I am recovering, fasting and oh so very pleased to report that: "I am hungry!".

 ## Sunday, October 26, 2025 - Friday, October 10, 2025 ##

 Intertextuality, teaching story and morality tale: